thecmdrunner/remotion-gtts-template/README.md

 <!-- VIDEO /assets/gcp-create-serviceaccount.mp4 -->

-- Select the newly created Service Account, and create a JSON key to download credentials as a `.json` file.
+- Select the newly created Service Account, and under "Keys" create a JSON key to download credentials as a `.json` file.

 https://user-images.githubusercontent.com/38887390/233017530-9bf8aeef-ff45-4e5a-8886-13a1dba2608a.mp4